-In the Palmyra Area School District of Lebanon County, school officials have seen their collective enrollment grow 11 percent over the past five years across the county’s six schools.
+The Keystone State is juggling how to update the construction of its schools to be more environmentally-friendly.
+Near the famous chocolate factories of Hershey, the Palmyra Area School District of Lebanon County saw its collective enrollment grow 11% over the past 5 years across the county’s 6 schools.
 With that growth has come the need for school buildings to expand and update – and to be fiscally and environmentally responsible as they do so.

-Pennsylvania’s Guaranteed Energy Savings Act (GESA) helps them do both.
-GESA is a contracting process that helps public buildings upgrade for energy efficiency using a budget-neutral, progressive contracting process.
-In addition to making it easier to connect with approved “green” contractors, GESA provides for energy consultants to oversee the projects.
+Pennsylvania’s Guaranteed Energy Savings Act helps them do both, with a contracting process that helps public buildings upgrade for energy efficiency using a budget-neutral, progressive contracting process.
+In addition to making it easier to connect with approved “green” contractors, it provides for energy consultants to oversee the projects.

-Darcy Brenner-Smith, the Palmyra district’s director of business affairs, said GESA is “part of the District’s commitment to being good stewards of limited resources; both financial and those of our planet.”
+Darcy Brenner-Smith, the Palmyra district’s director of business affairs, said the program is “part of the District’s commitment to being good stewards of limited resources; both financial and those of our planet.”

 “We use RETScreen to assist with energy benchmarking for a building,” Hayden said.
 Two years’ worth of energy bills are entered into RETScreen.
 “With the quick link to NASA’s weather data, we are able to normalize the utility data against weather to confirm that energy use correlates with weather.
 Once this correlation is defined, we can begin to predict the possible value of energy savings.”